 Fellows participate in three workshops per semester, each focusing on an aspect of service-learning pedagogy.
-They also receive a service-learning enhancement grant and one-on-one assistance to either design a new course or modify an existing on to include a service-learning component.
+They also receive an enhancement grant to design a new course or modify an existing one to include a service-learning component.

 Advanced Grammar & Composition

-SP 356 Advanced Grammar & Composition helps students improve their Spanish language skills via traditional grammatical activities, bilingual translation for community non-profits, and reflective essays which hone the knowledge learned through service experiences.
+Advanced Grammar & Composition (SP 356) helps students improve their Spanish language skills via traditional grammatical activities, bilingual translation for community non-profits, and reflective essays which hone the knowledge learned through service experiences.
 Students translate texts for Druid City Garden Project, Good Samaritan Clinic, and Turning Point; these translated texts range from educational materials and clinic patient information forms to brochures and guidelines for victims of domestic violence, helping ensure that Spanish-speaking community members have access to necessary information and services from local non-profits.
-SP 356 was piloted in Spring 2016 and will be revised for Fall 2016.

 Anatomy & Physiology of the Speech and Hearing Mechanism

-ANT 450 Anthropology is Elementary: Teaching Anthropology in Primary and Secondary Settings introduces college students to applied anthropology by giving them the opportunity to design and teach curriculum to elementary- and middle-school students.
+Anthropology is Elementary: Teaching Anthropology in Primary and Secondary Settings (ANT 450) introduces college students to applied anthropology by giving them the opportunity to design and teach the curriculum to elementary- and middle-school students.
 As part of partnerships between The University of Alabama and Tuscaloosa Magnet Schools – Elementary and Middle and Arcadia Elementary, Anthropology is Elementary trains graduate and undergraduate students while providing a service to the Tuscaloosa community.

 Biology of Cancer

-BSC 422/522 Biology of Cancer is a cooperative learning experience meant to be an introduction to the biological principals that explain the origins, development, pathology, and treatment of cancer.
+Biology of Cancer (BSC 422/522) is a cooperative learning experience meant to be an introduction to the biological principals that explain the origins, development, pathology, and treatment of cancer.
 As part of the course, students engage in service-learning by collecting data on national, state, and county cancer rates and forms for the Tuscaloosa Environmental Digital (TED) website.
 The class also partners with Black Warrior Riverkeeper to collect water samples from companies that discharge materials into the river and analyze the samples using Mass Spectrometry.
 Students present data regarding any chemicals/toxins present in the samples to the Black Warrior Riverkeeper and relate data to their assigned cancers.
-BSC 422/ 522 was piloted in Spring 2016 and will be revised for Spring 2017.

 Food For Thought: Schoolyard Roots